robertericreeves/titan/cleanslate/README.md

 #### Docker Desktop Not Running
-**Issue**: "Cannot connect to the Docker daemon" **Solution**: Ensure Docker Desktop is running and WSL2 integration is enabled
+**Issue**: "Cannot connect to the Docker daemon" **Solution**: Scripts automatically detect and start Docker Desktop.
+If manual intervention is needed, ensure Docker Desktop is installed and WSL2 integration is enabled.
+Use `.\troubleshoot-docker.ps1 -Fix` for automatic startup.

 ### Diagnostic Commands